Correlation length of the angular mode for an approximate $U(1)$ symmetry during inflation: Correlation length for the baryon number density

 which is much smaller than $R_c$.
 Note that even if $\langle n_B\rangle =0$, once $R_{n_B} $ is much larger than our current universe, we could live in a baryon-rich universe, which is the case for $m \ll 0.06 H$ for $N_*=60$.

-To end, we give one example of a baryogenesis model which is successful despite the angular mode having a $R_c$ that is much smaller than our current universe.
+To end, we give one example of successful baryogenesis models despite the angular mode having a $R_c$ that is much smaller than our current universe.
 One such example is baryogenesis from sneutrino decay~\cite{Hamaguchi:2001gw}, the total baryon number is

 Since $n_B$ is independent of the $\theta$, in the whole universe we could have the same sign of $n_B$.